WELCOME

 The DeafChurch Together church planting model establishes numerous small groups across a region who meet weekly for “…the apostles’ teaching, fellowship, the ‘breaking of bread’ and prayer” (Acts 2:42).
 These fellowships are encouraged to connect with nearby Anglican ‘Anchor Churches’ across the region for Sunday morning services.
 This network of small groups gather monthly for liturgical worship, service projects, and fellowship.
 Christ The King Anglican serves as the headquarters for DeafChurch Together.

 Fr.
 Bob and Dcn.
-Kathy Ayres established Dear Teen Quest (DTQ) in 2000, which is now a national ministry model for Youth For Christ USA.
+Kathy Ayres established Deaf Teen Quest (DTQ) in 2000, which is now a national ministry model for Youth For Christ USA.
 Fr.
-Bob has published two books on Dear ministry including DEAFCHURCH 21: Vision for a New Generation.
+Bob has published two books on Deaf ministry including DEAFCHURCH 21: Vision for a New Generation.
 In May 2020, Fr.
 Bob launched an online weekly liturgical service in American Sign Language and available on YouTube.
 For more information, contact Fr.
-Bob Aures at bob.ayres@deafchurchtogether.com.
+Bob Ayres at bob.ayres@deafchurchtogether.com.

 OUR CURRENT WEEKLY ONLINE BIBLE STUDY